KazWolfe/XIVDeck/README.md

 using the Elgato Stream Deck SDK.
 It exposes a number of actions that will allow the game to deeply interact with the Stream Deck.

-For those not using hardware other than the Elgato Stream Deck, community-made plugins are
+For those hardware other than the Elgato Stream Deck, community-made plugins are available:
-available:

 * [Loupedeck/Razer Stream Controller Plugin](https://github.com/bendobos/LoupeXIVDeck) by bendobos

+Please note that the above plugins are _not_ endorsed and may be missing features or otherwise have problems.
+Please contact the relevant maintainer if there are issues using non-Stream Deck plugins.

 ## Using the Plugin